Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: More Experiments and Analysis

-Currently, certain visual encoders, such as SigLIP~\cite{Zhai:SigLIP}, do not incorporate a \texttt{[CLS]} token.
-This omission restricts the applicability of token selection strategies that depend on the \texttt{[CLS]} token, including our variant \textit{FiCoCo-V}.
-To address this issue, we explore the substitutability of the \texttt{[CLS]} token to ensure that \textit{FiCoCo-V} can more effectively assess the redundancy of image regions and perform token compression accordingly.
-In the transformer architecture, the Key (K) vectors encapsulate the information~\cite{Bolya:ToMe} contained within each token.
+Based on this analysis, we hypothesize that the mean of all patch tokens' Key vectors is the most theoretically sound and effective proxy for a global context vector in the absence of a \texttt{[CLS]} token.
+It directly captures the aggregated semantic identity of the visual patches.

+\para{Empirical validation.} We empirically validate this theoretical choice through both qualitative and quantitative analyses.
 We utilize attention mechanism vectors—Query (Q), Key (K), and Value (V)—along with feature representations (Hidden States) as baselines to compute global mean vectors.
 Equivalent token is then generated based on these vectors and subsequently used for experimental evaluation.
 The qualitative experimental results are shown in the Figure~\ref{fig:ana_qkv}.

 The findings indicate that as the layer increases, the saliency of instruction-related features becomes more pronounced.
-When using Q, V, and feature vectors as baselines, as the visual feature encoding is completed (i.e., at layer 24), although the features in answer-relevant regions become more prominent, answer-irrelevant regions still exhibit a certain degree of saliency.
+When using Q, V, and feature vectors as baselines, as the visual feature encoding is completed (\textit{i.e.}, at layer 24), although the features in answer-relevant regions become more prominent, answer-irrelevant regions still exhibit a certain degree of saliency.
 This suggests that the redundant tokens selected based on these methods are more likely to overlap with the answer-relevant regions, potentially affecting the final information selection process.

 In contrast, when using the K vector as the baseline, the mean token exhibits distinct characteristics.
 Although its saliency in answer-relevant regions is less pronounced compared to the Q, K, and feature vector baselines, the scores of answer-irrelevant regions are better suppressed.
 This implies that the influence of answer-irrelevant regions on relevant regions is reduced, allowing for more effective filtering of redundant tokens.
 As a result, this setting proves to be more efficient in preserving information critical to the final task.
 Therefore, we compute the mean of the keys across the attention head dimension to mitigate local attention biases.
-The specific implementation process of equivalent tokens is as follows.